• Skip to primary navigation

 Jump to Recipe Print Recipe

-Plunge through the crispy crust of this vegan pot pie full of vegetables in a thick, creamy, and savory vegan gravy made without nuts or plant milk.
-This vegan pot pie recipe is the perfect holiday meal or comfort food on a cold evening.
+Plunge into the crispy crust of this vegan pot pie, full of vegetables in a thick, creamy, and savory vegan gravy made without nuts or plant milk.
+This vegan pot pie recipe is the perfect way to welcome the holidays.

 vegan pot pie recipe on a table.

-Nothing tastes better than a piping hot vegan pot pie on a cold evening.
-As a kid, my mom used to buy frozen pot pies, which weren't vegan.
-But, I remember the comfort a pot pie brought after playing in the snow or on a cold winter evening.
-This vegan pot pie recipe is one of my family's favorites, so if you are trying to get the kids on board, this vegan pot pie recipe is a keeper.
+Nothing tastes better than a piping hot vegan pot pie.
+As a kid, my mom bought frozen pot pies that weren't vegan, but I remember the comfort a pot pie brought after playing in the snow or on a cold winter evening.
+This vegan pot pie recipe is one of my family's favorites, so if you are trying to get the kids on board, it's a keeper.

 Jump to: